MooersLab/MooersLab/README.md

 It is also not easy to fine-tune with custom commands.

 My primary use of **Whisper** is for transcribing audio files.
-I provide code for applying corrections to the initial transcript, such as the expansion of contractions.
+I provide Python scripts to correct the initial transcript.
+These corrections include expanding contractions.
-This code also supports inserting simple commands during dictation like `new paragraph` because **Whisper** does not know how to break up a transcript into paragraphs.
+This code also supports inserting simple commands during dictation like `new paragraph` because **whisper** does not know how to break up a transcript into paragraphs.

+A very new use of **Whisper** for me is inside Emacs.
+I had been aware of its availability for four months.
+After my third attempt, I finally figured out how to run **Whisper** in Emacs via the **whisper.el** package.
+The package automates compiling the *whisper.cpp* software and downloading the Whisper LLM.
+You record a local audio file of your dictation, and then you transcribe that audio file into text that appears in the current buffer in Emacs.
+The `M-H r` keybinding starts the audio recording, and the `C-u M-x r` keybinding transcribes the audio file.
+Here, `H` is for the Hyper key; I have it mapped to the righthand command key (alt-key) on a non-Mac keyboard.

+The natural unit of dictation seems to be a paragraph.
+This form of dictation is not as interactive as Voice In Plus.
+I have yet to figure out the elisp code to apply my text replacements in the transcription step.

-The **Sperwhisper.** **app** for the Mac is interesting.
+The **Superwhisper.** **app** for the Mac is interesting.
 It supports dictation in e-mail and elsewhere.
-Its support for custom commands is limited; it still needs to support bulk uploading of text replacements.
+Its support for custom commands is limited; it still needs to support bulk uploading of text replacements before it will interest me.

 **Talon Voice** supports all three activities, but speech-to-text accuracy needs to catch up to Voice Typing and Voice In Plus in my experience.
 I am currently using Talon Voice for the last two activities.
-I hope to increase my use of Talon Voice for dictation.
+I plan to increase my use of Talon Voice for dictation.

 The **Talon Voice** software is designed to be used by non-coders.
 It can be configured with Talonscript files that have a simple syntax that is a subset of Python.